sinhasonalkumar/microservices/infra/kubernetes/secret-mgmt/external-secrets/fake/README.md

 **_NOTE:_** In the non fake provider like AWS Secret Manager or HashiCorp valut, you just have to rotate secret and rotated secert will reflect the running pods.

+**_NOTE:_** If the secrets are injected as file (secret as mounted volume) then rotated secret key will be reflecetd to pod automatically with rolling restart of pods.
+But if they are injected as environment variable then rolling restart is required.